SebastianM-C/DS19Presentation/README.md

 ![conference_logo](assets/DS19_logo.png)

-Materials for the SIAM DS19 Presentation
+This repository contains Materials for the SIAM DS19 Presentation entitled "Large-Scale Numerical Investigations into the Dynamics of Nonlinear Classical Systems".

+In order to ensure the reproducibility of the results all the computations were performed inside a [singularity container](https://www.sylabs.io/singularity/).
+The benefits of this approach are twofold, as having containers simplifies the deployment in HPC scenarios.
+Singularity containers are created from definition files.
+The definition file used in this case is `julia.def`.
+After building the container(`sudo singularity build name.sif julia.def`) and opening a shell inside (`singularity shell name.sif`) one can start reproducing the Julia environment, as presented bellow.

+# Notes

+- It is not necessary to use singularity to reproduce the results, but by using it you can be sure that the environment is the same.
+- The dataset required to reproduce the results has about 1GB, so depending on the Internet connection it may take a longer time to download.
+- If you encounter errors or problems when trying to reproduce the results, please open an issue with the detailed steps that you made and the errors or problems encountered.

 # Julia instructions

 In order to reproduce the results you need to reproduce the environment in which they were created.
-For this task, julia projects use `Manifest.toml` files.
+For this task, [Julia projects](https://julialang.github.io/Pkg.jl/v1/) use `Manifest.toml` files.
 Thus, the package manager will install the exact same package versions as the ones that were used by the author.
-Moreover, the main dataset was uploaded to figshare and with the help of the DataDeps package it will be automatically downloaded on the first use.
+Moreover, the main dataset was uploaded to [figshare](https://figshare.com/articles/DS19_presentation_materials/8146106) and with the help of the
+[DataDeps package](https://github.com/oxinabox/DataDeps.jl) it will be automatically downloaded on the first use.

 After cloning the repository and changing to the `DS19Presentation` directory open a julia REPL in that directory and follow the instructions bellow: